bellrichm/weewx-jas/README.md

 - *$DOWNLOAD_ROOT* - The directory containing the downloaded *weewx-jas* extension.
 - *$BIN_ROOT* - The directory where WeeWX executables are located.
 - *$CONFIG_ROOT* - The directory where the configuration (typically, weewx.conf) is located.
+- *$HTML_ROOT* - The directory where the Web pages and images are created.

 The notation vX.Y.Z designates the version being installed.
 X.Y.Z is the release.